 Yordanos joined Watsi on February 11th, 2015.
-Six years ago, Yordanos joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Yordanos' most recent donation traveled 8,500 miles to support Faith, a bright and ambitious 18-year-old from Kenya, to fund clubfoot surgery so she can walk with ease.
+Seven years ago, Yordanos joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Yordanos' most recent donation traveled 8,600 miles to support Da, a 64-year-old woman from Thailand, to fund a surgery to help her walk again.

 Faith is a bright and ambitious 18-year-old from Kenya.
 She is the firstborn in a family of three children.
 Her mother works as a tailor, and her father is a pastor.
 Her favorite hobby is singing, especially singing gospel songs.
 She completed her O-level this year and aspires to continue her education and complete a course in beauty and therapy, which are other passions of hers.
 Faith has clubfoot of her left foot.
 Clubfoot is a condition in which the foot is twisted out of shape.
 This causes difficulty walking and even wearing shoes.
 Fortunately, Faith traveled to visit our medical partner's care center, AIC Cure International Hospital.
 There, surgeons will perform clubfoot repair surgery on July 12th.
 Our medical partner, African Mission Healthcare Foundation, is requesting $1,286 to fund Faith's clubfoot repair.
 After treatment, she will be able to walk easily.
 Faith shares, “I am appealing for support from Watsi to help me undergo surgery so that I can resume a normal life like other people, as well as continue with my studies and achieve my passion.”